-From BBNC Publishers I received The One and Only Coloring Agenda 2017 to review for Kleuren voor Volwassenen (Coloring for adults) and my own website, for which I heartily thank them.
+From BBNC Publishers I received The One and Only Coloring Agenda 2017 to review, for which I kindly thank them.
 This of course is a coloring agenda in the Dutch language, but if the language does not bother you, it’s actually a nice one for everybody, whatever language you speak.

 The coloring agenda feels firm (is that a way to describe a book in English??
 Haha, not sure, but you’ll get the idea… I hope).
 I think this one will be my desk agenda for 2017.
 The size is 21,7 x 14,5 cm and it’s 2,5 cm thick, which makes it a bit too large to put in my handbag.